RHPS Official Fan Site! - www.RockyHorror.com News Participation Downloads History Forum Profiles Shock Treatment Links

 by David Shetterly

-This is a guide on how to create artwork for officially-licensed Rocky Horror Picture Show merchandise.
+This is a guide on how to create artwork for officially-licensed merchandise for The Rocky Horror Picture Show.
 I've created this guide as a "how-to" due to the fact that, over the years, the quality of officially-licensed RHPS merchandise has been in steady decline since the 1990's.
 RHPS fans, as you might know, are sticklers by nature, myself included.
 This extends to the merchandise that they buy.
 With these tips, you should be able to create a quality product that will entice RHPS fans everywhere.
 This page is broken into five different sections:

 1. Colors